njmulsqb/njmulsqb.github.io/resume.md

 ### Python for Pentesters

-This course taught how Python language can be used by pen testers for different purposes like Port Scanning, Packet Analysis using Scapy, MAC Spoofing, Cracking Hashes, Subdomain Enumeration, etc
+This course taught how Python language can be used by pen testers for different purposes like Port Scanning, Packet Analysis using Scapy, MAC Spoofing, Cracking Hashes, Subdomain Enumeration, etc. Certificate can be seen [here](http://ude.my/UC-1ae100b8-bfdb-4dda-8bc8-dea6fbf562a4)

 <br/><br/>